I am currently rewriting my add-ins to use the Ribbon where possible.

 The Favorites table allows you to hand pick products that are your favorites or specific to your company.
 Again, it would be helpful to know or learn tables.

-This another use of the HYPERLINK mouse over event.
+This is another use of the HYPERLINK mouse over event.
 DIMO = Double Impact Mouse Over event.

 Moving the mouse over outer columns of the first table selects the Region and highlights Countries in second table applicable to that Region.
 Moving the mouse over the respective columns in the second table, first selects the Country but also selects the Region applicable to that Country.
 The other Countries specific to that Region are also highlighted.